tiger2380/Swidly-MVC-Framework/README.md

 ## Routing

 The [Router](App/Core/Router.php) translates URLs into controllers and actions.
-Routes are added in the [front controller](public/index.php).
+Routes are added to the [front controller](public/index.php).
 A sample home route is included that routes to the `index` action in the [Home controller](App/Controllers/HomeController.php).

-Routes are location in the [App/routes.php](App/routes.php) file
+Routes are located in the [App/routes.php](App/routes.php) file

 To add a route, you can do it like so: `$this->get('{path}', '{controller}::{action}')` method.